I bet you think of climate change as an environmental issue.

 Also look at the global scale.
 Climate action has the potential to reduce the sickeningly-enormous gap in living standards, wealth and power between the rich and poor nations via transfers of money and tech.
 Such actions would not be charity.
 They would be a good start to paying off the huge debt of injustice discussed earlier.
 We’re already seeing a glimpse of this: there is an agreement for rich countries to send $100 billion a year in climate funding to poorer countries.
 Unfortunately this hasn’t been done yet, but it has been signed into the Paris Agreement as a key target.
 Concerted climate action has the potential to make the world a much fairer place.
 This is what the climate justice movement is all about.

 Sooner or later, we will be moving to a post-carbon world.
 It could be one in which the rich huddle in their guarded air-conditioned mansions while starving environmental refugees clamour at the gates.
 Or it could be a brighter more beautiful world, one where we deal with the impacts of climate change with solidarity, cooperation and compassion.
 What that would look like is uncertain, there are so many possibilities.
-Personally I see a world of egalitarian high-density high-tech globally-connected eco-cities surrounded by newly planted forests.
+I imagine a world of egalitarian high-density high-tech globally-connected eco-cities surrounded by newly planted forests.

 So, climate change is about way more than carbon.
 It’s about who lives and dies, who survives and thrives, who has power and who is powerless.
 Change is coming whether we like it or not, but that change can be harnessed in dramatically different ways.
 And what determines what path we take, is politics.